Prevention of High Blood Pressure

 - If you are 50 years or older

-- If you had heart attack or any other heart problem
+- If you had a heart attack or any other heart problem

 Maintain a Healthy Weight

-If you are overweight or obese, then you are at a higher risk of having high blood pressure along with high blood cholesterol and diabetes.
-According to a study conducted on a large proportion of overweight persons, 10 lbs (4.5 kg) of weight loss reduces or prevents high blood pressure in individuals.
-To shed the extra pounds, you can combine DASH eating plan with regular activity, which prevents or reduces high blood pressure.
+If you are overweight or obese, then you are at a higher risk of having It along with high blood cholesterol and diabetes.
+According to a study conducted on a large proportion of overweight persons, 10 lbs (4.5 kg) of weight loss reduces or prevents it in individuals.
+To shed the extra pounds, you can combine the DASH eating plan with regular activity, which prevents or reduces it.